The 2018 Goodreads Choice Awards Winners Are Here & 'The Hate U Give' Won In A BIG Way

 Best Fiction: 'Still Me' by Jojo Moyes

-Jojo Moyes returns to her Me Before You heroine Louisa Clark, as she arrives in New York, ready to take on a new life.
+Jojo Moyes' 2013 novel Me Before You has become one of the most beloved romances on page and screen since its release.
+In Still Me, the follow-up to After You, Jojo Moyes returns to her fan-favorite heroine Louisa Clark, as she arrives in New York, ready to take on a new life.
 But as she begins to mix in New York high society, Lou meets Joshua Ryan, a man who brings with him a whisper of her past.
-Read more.

 Best Mystery & Thriller: 'The Outsider' by Stephen King

-The Outsider opens when an 11-year-old boy’s corpse is found in a town park.
-Evidence points to Terry Maitland — Little League coach, English teacher, husband, and father.
-As the investigation expands and answers begin to emerge, Detective Ralph Anderson discovers the horrifying truth.
-Read more.
+Stephen King's The Outsider is the latest book in the author's prolific horror career, one of his most unsettling and compulsively readable stories.
+The book opens when an 11-year-old boy’s violated corpse is found in a town park.
+Evidence points to Terry Maitland — Little League coach, English teacher, husband, and father of two girls.
+But as the investigation expands and answers begin to emerge, Detective Ralph Anderson discovers the horrifying truth.

 Best Historical Fiction: 'The Great Alone' by Kristin Hannah

-Hannah's novel follows Ernt Allbright, a former POW, and his family as they move to Alaska.
+Kristin Hannah's novel became an early best book of the year for its emotional portrayal of Ernt Allbright, a former POW, his wife Cora, and their daughter 13-year-old Leni, as they move to a remote corner of Alaska.
 Ernt's fragile mental state begins to deteriorate as winter approaches, and in their small cabin, Leni and her mother soon realize they are on their own.
-Read more.

 Best Fantasy: 'Circe' by Madeline Miller

 Madeline Miller retells the myth of Circe, the daughter of Helios, god of the sun and the mightiest of the Titans, in this instant #1 New York Times bestseller.
-To protect what she loves most, Circe must choose whether she belongs with the gods she is born from, or the mortals she has come to love.
-Read more.
+Whether you're already a fan of Greek mythology or not, readers of adventure stories will love following Circe's journey, as she must choose whether she belongs with the gods she is born from, or the mortals she has come to love.

 Best Romance: 'The Kiss Quotient' by Helen Hoang

-Helen Hoang's The Kiss Quotient follows Stella Lane — a 30 year old woman with Asperger's — who has no dating experience.
+Helen Hoang's The Kiss Quotient is one of the most celebrate rom-coms of the year, widely celebrated as much for its diverse representation as its steamy love story.
+The book follows Stella Lane — a 30-year-old woman with Asperger's — who has no dating experience.
 She hires escort Michael Phan to teach her the ins and outs of sex and romance, but gets much more than she bargained for.
-Read more.

 Best Science Fiction: 'Vengeful' by V.E.
 Schwab